W-Dental/date-mask/README.md

-# credit-card-name
+# birth-date-mask
-    Lib for get credit card flag by initials numbers Lib para pegar bandeira do cartão de crédito pelos números iniciais
+    Lib for using as maks for date input
+    Lib para ser usada como máscara de entrada de data

 ## Funcionamento:
- ``import getCreditCardOperatorByInitalsNumber from credit-card-name;``
+ ``import birthDateMask from birth-date-mask;``

-    The used params must be string and must be a valid value O parâmetro usado tem que ser do tipo string e deve ser um valor válido ``const creditCardFlag: string = getCreditCardOperatorByInitalsNumber('4230 9130 2912 1023');``
+    The used params must be string and must be a valid value with these patterns: DD/MM/YYYY or MM/DD/YYYY O parâmetro usado tem que ser do tipo string e deve ser um valor válido com estes padrões: DD/MM/YYYY ou MM/DD/YYYY ``const birthDate: string = birthDateMask('13081992');``

-    If not be a valid value, it will throw an error Caso não seja um valor válido, ele irá disparar um erro `` {YOUR_VALUE} is an invalid value or type, please see documentations for more infos!``
+    If not be a valid value, it will throw an error Caso não seja um valor válido, ele irá disparar um erro `` 'You must to pass a digits as string with pattern DD/MM/YYYY or MM/DD/YYYY'``

 # Dependencies
 * node >= 12